-There are many outstanding temples in Chiang Rai, artistic with a tweak that makes them contemporary but still observing tradition.
+There are many great temples in Chiang Rai, artistic with a tweak that makes them contemporary but still observing tradition.
 Here we will focus on the Blue and White temples.
-The Blue Temple – Wat Rong Hua Ten is designed by khun Putha Kabkaew and he was a student and inspired by khun Chalermchai Kositpipat, the master of the White Temple.
+The Blue Temple – Wat Rong Hua Ten is designed by Khun Putha Kabkaew, and he was a student and inspired by Khun Chalermchai Kositpipat, the master of the White Temple.
 The official name of the White Temple is Wat Rong Khun.

 Someone judged that the student became the master.
 Decide for yourself but don’t miss out on these two highlights in Chiang Rai.